emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Customer Segmentation for An Online Retailer.md

 ## Problem

-The objective of segmentation is to understand
+The objective of this work is first to understand

 - Who is buying the product,
 - How they buy,
 - What attributes they value (and don’t value),
 - What price they are willing to pay.

-Then, they are classified into groups based on these characteristics.
+Then, we classify customers into groups based on these characteristics.